Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Minwax Spray polycyclic

-Combining all of the features of the wipe or brush-on polycrylic but converting it to a spray can, this type of finish is quick and easy for all projects.
-And, as a spray can, it can be used for minor touch-ups of projects that may have been damaged during transport or installation.
+Combining all of the wipe or brush-on polycrylic features but converting it to a spray can, this type of finish is quick and easy for all projects.
+And as a spray can, it can be used for minor touch-ups of projects that may have been damaged during transport or installation.

 Pros